google/android-fhir/README.md

 ## Feedback
 If you want to provide any feedback, discuss use cases, raise feature requests, or simply want to get involved, please use the [Discussions](https://github.com/google/android-fhir/discussions) section, or email us at <android-fhir-sdk-feedback@google.com>.

-For developers looking to get started with the SDK, see the section on [Contributing](#contributing)

 # Disclaimer
 This is not an officially supported Google product.